You need to give us medical evidence if you claim Disability Support Pension, or have a medical review.

 - improve, stay the same, or get worse

-In some cases, we may not need all of this information.
+In some cases, we may not need all of this.
 Here are some examples.

-Contact us if you’re not sure what evidence you need to give us.
+Contact us if you’re not sure what evidence we need from you.

-We may need to talk to your treating health professional about your medical evidence.
-They may ask us to confirm that we have your consent so they can talk to us.
+We may need to talk to your treating health professionals.
+They may ask us if you agree to them giving us information.

 You can do this on the Consent to disclose medical information form.
 We'll show this to your treating health professional if they ask us.